ssenmosip/mosip-temp-documentation/UIN-Generation.md

 1. UIN should not be a cyclic figure
 1. UIN should be different from the repetition of the first two digits 5 times (E.g. 3434343434)
 1. UIN should not contain three even adjacent digits (E.g. 3948613752)
-1. UIN should not contain ADMIN defined restricted number.
+1. UIN should not contain admin defined restricted number.

 Note:
 The number of UINs to be generated in a pool depends on a configuration to be done by the country depending on the peak registration requirements.
 UIN generation service will receive a request by Registration Processor to get a UIN.
-The service responds with an un-allocated UIN from the generated Pool.
+The service responds with an un-allocated UIN from the generated pool.
 When the pool reaches a configured number of minimum UINs, MOSIP generates another pool of UIN.